Recession has affected millions of families in the country and Oklahomans are not spared from this economic crisis.

 Eligibility for the LIHEAP program is based on a household’s total income, household size, dwelling type, and type of heating fuel, among others.

 Application begins in the month of December and will be accepted until the state runs out of money.
 Proof of identification, income verification, and most recent heating bill is required.

 Unemployment Insurance is a program of social insurance that provides a temporary source of income for Oklahomans unemployed through no fault of their own — for up to 26 weeks.
-The maximum weekly benefit amount is $440, up to a maximum of $9400.
+Payment ranges from a minimum of $16 to a maximum of $505 per week.